Swindon Borough Council: Powers, functions and operations

 The local authority derives its powers and functions from the Local Government Act 1972 and subsequent legislation.
 For the purposes of local government, Swindon Borough is a non-metropolitan area of England.
 As a unitary authority, Swindon Borough Council has the powers and functions of both a non-metropolitan county and district council.
-In its capacity as a district council it is a billing authority collecting Council Tax and business rates, it processes local planning applications, and it is responsible for housing, waste collection and environmental health.
+In its capacity as a district council it is a billing authority collecting council tax and business rates, it processes local planning applications, and it is responsible for housing, waste collection and environmental health.
 In its capacity as a county council it is a local education authority, responsible for social services, libraries and waste disposal.

-Since 2010, many schools in the area have become academies, with the council losing control.
+Since 2010, many schools in the area have become academies and are no longer controlled by the council.
 It was also the owner of Swindon's main bus operator, Thamesdown Transport, until 2017 when it sold the business to the Go-Ahead Group due to issues with funding.
 Maintenance services are usually contracted to Swindon Commercial Services (SCS), who work in partnership with the council.

-The council's principal decision-making body is its cabinet, which comprises the leader and (as of 2022) nine portfolio-holding members.
+The council's principal decision-making body is its cabinet, which comprises the leader and (as of 2026) nine portfolio-holding members.

 Political control

+The council has been under no overall control since the 2026 election, with the Conservatives being the largest party.
+They subsequently formed a minority administration to run the council.

 The first election to Thamesdown Borough Council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
 Thamesdown was renamed Swindon and became a unitary authority on 1 April 1997.
 Political control of the council since 1974 has been as follows: